SimranjeetSinghDua/simranjeetsinghdua.github.io/README.md

 ## 🎯 Professional Summary

-Versatile **Cloud Platform Engineer** specializing in building scalable internal developer platforms and automating cloud infrastructure to empower engineering teams with secure, self-service tooling.
+I am a versatile **Cloud Platform Engineer** with over 4 years of professional experience specializing in building scalable internal developer platforms and automating cloud infrastructure.
+My focus is on empowering engineering teams with secure, self-service tooling and creating "golden paths" for seamless deployment.

 | Infrastructure | Configuration | Extensibility | Governance | CI/CD |
 |:---:|:---:|:---:|:---:|:---:|